The Journal

 North American Editorial Panel

-Ellen is an assistant professor and graduate program director in the Trent/Fleming School of Nursing at Trent University, Peterborough, ON, Canada.
+Ellen is an associate professor and associate dean in the Trent/Fleming School of Nursing at Trent University, Peterborough, ON, Canada.
 Her areas of research interest are rural health and the social determinants of health, with a particular emphasis on rural homelessness and substance use.

 Assoc Prof Sagar B Dugani – Associate Editor